Compatibility

 KordsKontrol requires an hardware MIDI controller.
 It cannot be used if you don’t have any.

 I do not develop or sell any kind of hardware.
-Instead, KordsKontrol use renowned and widespread controllers developed by popular music brands such as Native Instruments, Novation, Ableton or Korg.
+Instead, KordsKontrol use renowned and widespread controllers developed by popular music brands such as Native Instruments, Novation, or Korg.

 KordsKontrol work also with the antique Korg padKontrol.